URiem/worldtravellog/README.md

 ### Header and Navigation

-- Navbar with logo, pagename and links
-- Different links are visible for unauthenticated users, authenticated users and the admin user
-- Active links are rendered in black as opposed to the default grey
-- On small to medium screen the navigation links are displayed as a collapsible burger menu
-- A dropdown menu for country categories is available on all screen sizes
+Navbar with logo, pagename and links.
+Different links are visible for unauthenticated users, authenticated users and the admin user.
+Active links are rendered in black as opposed to the default grey.
+On small to medium screen the navigation links are displayed as a collapsible burger menu.
+A dropdown menu for country categories is available on all screen sizes.

 - **Navbar for unregistered user**